Pregnancy After Miscarriage: Tips & More

 If you are anxious to know when to conceive after a miscarriage, then you must know that sex is discouraged usually for 2 weeks after a miscarriage.
 The objective is to prevent infections.
 If you have any specific problem like uterine fibroids, then the doctor will surely take that into cognizance and render his or her advice accordingly.

 As mentioned earlier, you need to start ovulating to get pregnant.
-So, you need to know when are you going to ovulate again.
+So, you need to know when you are going to ovulate again.
 You have lots of HCG hormone (Human chorionic gonadotropin) in your blood right after a miscarriage.
 This level needs to go down to zero for your cycle to start again.
 The time it takes for the HCG level to go down varies from woman to woman and can take a few days or a few weeks.
 So, ideally, you should wait to start having sex until the time you start ovulating.
 Look out for the signs and symptoms of ovulation to help keep track.

 Periods mostly return within 6 weeks of a miscarriage.
 Nevertheless, this does not mean that you have to wait for at least 6 weeks to get pregnant.
 If you have sex right when you are ovulating after a menstrual cycle, you could conceive.
 However, it is the coming together of your emotional readiness and biological preparedness, as assessed by the gynaecologist, that will determine the abstinence period.

 According to a statistical study, women who have become pregnant within 6 months of experiencing a miscarriage have had fewer complications in comparison to those who have waited longer.
 However, all these studies and stats are for those who have had one miscarriage.
 For those who have had two or more miscarriages, the underlying cause needs to be assessed before they become pregnant again.
-If you are among them, then do talk to the gynaecologist in detail and undergo tests as recommended by him or her.
+If you are among them, then talk to the gynaecologist in detail and undergo tests as recommended by him or her.
 You may also need some treatment before your next pregnancy.

 Is It Very Hard to Get Pregnant After a Miscarriage?